PyrokinesisStudio/Backface-Hiding/README.md

 ## All current features :

 * **Hide backfacing :** hides the backfacing geometry (can be revealed with Alt+H)
-* **Hide non-visible :** hides the geometry that's occluded by the view, including the area of the 3DView editor.
+* **Hide non-visible :** hides the geometry that's occluded by the view, including the screen area outside of the 3DView editor.